humanmade/Salty-WordPress/README.md

 ### Localize Your Environment

 Salty WordPress lets you localize your environment without having to edit tracked files.
 Create a local Salt file at `config/salt/local.sls` and Vagrant will include any declarations in the next provision.

+Alternatively, customize your Vagrantfile by including a `Customfile` in Salty WordPress' base directory.
+You can include many declarations you might normally put in your Vagrantfile.